faithcomesbyhearing/render/doc/DEVELOPMENT_DOC.md

 4. Build and launch the application for the first time.
 After successful launch, close the application.

-5. Copy and replace demo project local database from the *demo_database* directory to the *C:\\Users\\UserName\\AppData\\Local\\Packages\\BAA1E222-D1B3-4A73-ADB4-3500D19C1B37_k7n2kdbkeecg2\\LocalState\\* directory.
+5. Replace the folders in *C:\\Users\\UserName\\AppData\\Local\\Packages\\BAA1E222-D1B3-4A73-ADB4-3500D19C1B37_k7n2kdbkeecg2\\LocalState\\*
+    with copies of the folders in demo_database.

 6. Launch the Render application again.